Workers’ Compensation Lawyer in Charleston, West Virginia

-Once a doctor has determined that you have reached your Maximum Medical Improvement, if you have a permanent injury or impairment, you are entitled to a Permanent Partial Disability settlement.
+If your doctor has determined that you have reached your maximum medical improvement due to your permanent injury or impairment, you are entitled to a permanent partial disability settlement.

-If a worker dies on the job, his or her surviving spouse is entitled to lifetime Survivor’s Benefits.
+If a worker dies on the job, his or her surviving spouse is entitled to survivor’s benefits.

-Pat Jacobs and everyone at The Jacobs Law Office will work alongside you, the injured worker, to get ALL OF THE MAXIMUM BENEFITS you deserve.
+Jacobs Law Office will work for and alongside you to get you the BENEFITS that you deserve.

-Attorney Pat Jacobs, is a workers compensation attorney West Virginia has been representing injured West Virginia workers for over 34 years.
-Recently Pat Jacobs was quoted while discussing the difficulties workers face while trying to obtain Worker’s Compensation benefits: “In my 34 years of practicing law and representing injured West Virginia workers, I have never seen the system work against workers as badly as it is today.
-Ever since The West Virginia Workers’ Compensation laws privatized West Virginia Workers’ Compensation benefits, there has been a steady and drastic change in an injured worker’s ability to get fair and adequate medical treatment and benefits for their work related injuries.
-Insurance companies have taken over the delivery of Workers’ Compensation benefits for injured West Virginia workers.
+“In my years of practicing law and representing injured West Virginia workers, I have never seen the system work against workers as badly as it is today.
+Ever since the West Virginia workers’ compensation laws privatized West Virginia workers’ compensation benefits, there has been a steady and drastic change in an injured worker’s ability to get fair and adequate medical treatment and benefits for their work-related injuries.
+Insurance companies have taken over the delivery of workers’ compensation benefits for injured West Virginia workers.
 I have seen outrageous decisions by insurance adjusters, such as:

-denial of lost wage replacement, commonly referred to a Temporary Total Disability (TTD);
+Denial of lost wage replacement, commonly referred to a temporary total disability;

-If you’ve been referred to Dr. Mukkamala or Dr. Bachwitt or any other doctor by the Workers’ Compensation Insurance Company WATCH OUT!
-These doctors work for and are paid by the Insurance Company and are against the injured worker.
-Basically, since the privatization of West Virginia’s Workers’ Compensation, the system has been DENY DENY DENY!!!”
+If you’ve been referred to Dr. Mukkamala or Dr. Bachwitt or any other doctor by the workers’ compensation insurance company, WATCH OUT!
+These doctors work for the insurance company and are against the injured worker.
+Basically, since the privatization of West Virginia’s workers’ compensation, the system has been DENY DENY DENY!”

-If you’ve been injured in the workplace, you’ve probably been told that the only compensation you can receive will come from your employer’s workers’ compensation insurance.
-Although this is the general rule, there are many exceptions—situations in which you may be able to sue for damages caused by your injuries.
+If you were injured on the job, you’ve probably been told that the only compensation that you can receive will come from the workers’ compensation insurance of your employer.
+Although this is the general rule, there are many exceptions, situations in which you may be able to sue for damages caused by your injuries:

-If you were injured by a defective product, you might be able to bring a products liability action against the manufacturer of the product.
+If a defective product injured you, you might be able to bring a products liability action against the manufacturer of the product.

-If you were injured by a toxic substance, you might be able to bring a toxic tort lawsuit against the manufacturer of that substance.
+If a toxic substance injured you, you might be able to bring a toxic tort lawsuit against the manufacturer of that substance.

 If you were injured because of your employer’s intentional or egregious conduct, you might be able to bring a personal injury lawsuit against your employer.

-If your employer does not carry workers’ compensation insurance, you might be able to sue your employer in civil court or collect money from a state fund.
+If your employer does not carry workers’ compensation insurance, you may be able to sue your employer in civil court, or collect money from a state fund.